9 Super Helpful Business Tools in a Startup Founder’s Toolset

-AS AND ENTREPRENEUR, suffice it to say that some tech and non-tech tools help me to run, operate, manage, and monitor my business successfully.
+AS AN ENTREPRENEUR, suffice it to say that some tech and non-tech tools help me to run, operate, manage, and monitor my business successfully.

 I use it to handle the payroll, online banking activities, revenue management, expense tracking, invoicing and more.